-With respect to this arrangement, no written agreement, other than the memo shown in

-Exhibit 13 and the verbal agreement reached over the phone, was produced by the legal department or attorney of either party.
+With respect to this arrangement, no written agreement, other than the memo shown in Exhibit 13 and the verbal agreement reached over the phone, was produced by the legal department or attorney of either party.
+The memo shown in Exhibit 13 was known to the relevant departments of Red and Blue.

 - 26. On April 1, 2016, the Alpha Series was unveiled to the market.
+Blue wanted to start sales through Blue Village at the same time Red starts sales in Negoland.
+However, Red did not agree with this idea, arguing that Blue should not be allowed to start sales before Red's stores in Arbitria would start sales.
+As a result, it was April 1, 10 am (Arbitria time), that the sale of Alpha Series through Blue Village started (sales in Negoland started on April 1, 10 am (Negoland time)).
 As expected, it became an instant success in Negoland and Arbitria.
-Blue Village ran out of its initial stock of 5,000 shirts in the first two weeks.
+Blue Village ran out of its initial stock of 10,0005,000 shirts in the first two weeks.
 To replenish the supply, Orange phoned Eagle and requested a rush shipment of 5,000 shirts.
 Eagle gladly complied, delivering an additional 5,000 shirts in no time.
-As the second shipment of 5,000 shirts almost ran out on April 20, Orange called Eagle again on April 21.
+As the second shipment of 5,000 shirts almost ran out on April 20, Orange called Eagle again at 23:30 on April 20, Arbitria time (at 13:30 on April 21, Negoland time)24.
 Unfortunately, Orange could not reach Eagle, who called in sick that day.
 Instead, Orange asked Peacock, a chief at Red's apparel business department and a subordinate of Eagle, to ship an additional 10,000 shirts of the Alpha Series.
 Peacock said to Orange that an order must be placed in writing according to the terms of the contract and requested that Orange forward a written order.
 Orange told Peacock that Eagle had accepted an earlier order by phone, but Peacock insisted on written orders regardless of how Eagle had previously handled.
 "I see," Orange replied and hung up the phone. - 27.
 Orange hand-wrote the order sheet given in Exhibit 14 and e-mailed it to Red's apparel business department.
 That e-mail address is usually used when Blue places orders with Red.
 It was received by Duck, who was tasked with administrative duties in the apparel business department.
 He entered the order shown in Exhibit 14 into the corporate order management system.
 He keyed in: